Azure/azure-arc-for-vmware-scripts/batch-enablement/README.md

 You can set up the batch runner script to run as a scheduled task (or cronjob) using the Windows Task Scheduler.
 The file [`scheduledtask.ps1`](./scheduledtask.ps1) can be used to create a scheduled task to run the batch runner script in Windows.

+> [!NOTE]
+> If your azure account credentials expire within a few hours, you need to do automated login inside the script.
+There are various ways to do this, like using a service principal, managed identity, etc. Service Principal would be easy to create and use.
+You can run the script `create-service-principal.ps1` to create a service principal.

+> [!NOTE]
+> To create a scheduled task, you need to run the script as an administrator.
+> The default name of the task is EnableVMs.<br/>
+> The default trigger is set to run every day at 10:00 AM.<br/>
+> The defaults can be changed by updating the script.

 ```powershell
 .\scheduledtask.ps1
 ```